 We all want to have the best time of our lives when we retire and we often take great pains to get there as healthily as we can, but did you know that there are far more benefits to staying socially connected, healthy and active as you age rather than just helping you to have the best retirement possible?

-“At The Estates, our residents reap the benefits of good health, active social lives, and connection each day,” says Jeanie Tini, Director of Marketing at The Estates at Carpenters, a Life Plan Community in Lakeland, Florida.
+“At The Estates, our residents reap the benefits of good health, active social lives, and connection each day,” says Cristine Royer, Director of Marketing at The Estates at Carpenters, a Life Plan Community in Lakeland, Florida.
 “They know how important it is to their health and well-being, as well as their happiness as a whole.
 This is why we provide an array of ways they can connect with others, enhance their social activities, focus on their wellness, and increase their ever-active lifestyles!
 We love knowing how our residents thrive because of these benefits and we want them to continue embracing life each day while enjoying everything retirement has to offer.
 We also believe that other retirees should know of these benefits so that they, too, can enjoy healthy, connected lifestyles throughout their lives, helping to make each day happier and more exciting than those before it!”

 Staying Connected… and How to Start!